What is an Airbrush?

 Airbrushing can be messy, especially when you’re just starting out.
 To prevent stains and spills, it’s recommended that you wear gloves and an apron, and protect the areas you don’t want to paint.
 By taking these simple precautions, you can enjoy the freedom to express yourself with your airbrush without worrying about the consequences.

 What Paint to Use for Airbrush Painting?

-Another recommended range for airbrush painting is the Vallejo Premium Acrylic range.
-This line of non-toxic water-based airbrush paint stands out because it is suitable for all surfaces.
-This paint has optimum adhesion on metals, polyethylene, fiberglass, Lexan polycarbonate, slot, or radio control bodies.
+- Vallejo Premium Acrylic: Another highly recommended range for airbrush painting is Vallejo Premium Acrylic.
+This non-toxic, water-based paint is versatile and suitable for use on a wide range of surfaces, including metals, polyethylene, fiberglass, Lexan polycarbonate, slot, and radio control bodies.